Orange-OpenSource/a11y-guidelines/assets/vendors/tarteaucitronjs/README.md

-    "removeCredit": false, /* Remove credit link */ "moreInfoLink": true, /* Show more info link */ "useExternalCss": false, /* If false, the tarteaucitron.css file will be loaded */ "useExternalJs": false, /* If false, the tarteaucitron.services.js file will be loaded */
+    "removeCredit": false, /* Remove credit link */ "moreInfoLink": true, /* Show more info link */ "useExternalCss": false, /* If false, the tarteaucitron.css file will be loaded */ "useExternalJs": false, /* If false, the tarteaucitron.services.js file and lang files will be loaded */

     // "cookieDomain": ".my-multisite-domaine.fr", /* Shared cookie for subdomain website */